JulioLu/Network-Programming-APP/README.md

 The user has the opportunity to configure some parameters of a mini-drone platform such as flight level, LMotor and RMotor values and then through repeated requests to receive flight informations such as attitude, temperature, presoure etc.

 # BRDM vehicle control
-The user has the opportunity to configure some parameters of a BRDM vehicle and then, as the vehicle moves, through repeated requests to receive and informations such as speed, Engine RPM, intake air etc. by decoding the incoming informations.
+The user has the opportunity to configure some parameters of a BRDM vehicle and then, as the vehicle moves, through repeated requests to receive informations such as speed, Engine RPM, intake air etc. by decoding the incoming informations.

+# measurements
+-throughput(BPS)
+-RTO, SRTT parameters using as RTT the response time.